Previous dayMarch 25, 2026Next day

 -1.5 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 2 km ESE of Tumalo, Oregon on March 25, 2026, with origin time 21:12 UTC.
+A magnitude 2.1 earthquake was recorded 2 km ESE of Tumalo, Oregon on March 25, 2026 at 21:12 UTC.
 At just -1.5 km, it was the shallowest earthquake in the current dataset — a shallow crustal event.
-The epicenter is at 44.145°, -121.305°.
+Coordinates: 44.145°, -121.305°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25